exasol/r-exasol/README.md

 The Exasol R Package offers interface functionality such as connecting to, querying and writing into an Exasol Database (version 5 onwards).
-It is optimised for fast reading & writing from and to a multinode cluster.
+It is optimized for fast reading & writing from and to a multinode cluster.
 Implemented are DBI compliant methods for database access, querying and modification.
 The package integrates with Exasol's in-DB R UDF capabilities, which allows to deploy and execute R code dynamically from an R application running on a client.

 Exasol is an in-memory RDBMS that runs in a MPP cluster (shared-nothing) environment.
-Leading the TPC-H benckmark, it is considered the fastest analytical data warehouse available.
+Leading the TPC-H benchmark, it is considered the fastest analytical data warehouse available.

 *The community edition can be downloaded for free from the [Exasol Community Portal](https://www.exasol.com/portal).*

 ## Status

 The package gets tested in Travis against R 3.6 and R 4.0, but it is also worked on R 3.3 and R 3.4 in the past.
-For R 3.6 and ealier, an older RODBC package is necassary, the newer versions (1.3-17 and upwards) only support R 4.0.
+For R 3.6 and earlier, an older RODBC package is necessary, the newer versions (1.3-17 and upwards) only support R 4.0.
 You can use the [remotes package](https://remotes.r-lib.org/) to install specific versions of RODBC.
 The packages DBI 0.3.1 and a fork of DBItest 1.0-1 are not the current versions.
 The Exasol R package may however work with DBI 0.4.1, but until this is resolved the fitting older packages can be loaded from here:

 - https://github.com/marcelboldt/DBI
 - https://github.com/marcelboldt/DBItest